deeprest/sagaGitlabMirror/DEV.md

 # Issues
 VERIFY confirm that Teams are set for all relevent entities.
+VERIFY when entities land, want a crisp landing like playerbiped. find out how they're different.

 ### Needs Fix
 FIX gamepad: when not aiming, default aim direction.